 - Does my self-expression feel expansive?

 - Do I believe in a God or life force that is loving and not punitive?

-If the answer is “no” then there is some fear-based belief that is preventing you from thriving.
+If the answer is “no,” then some fear-based belief prevents you from thriving.

-As you become more mindful of your beliefs you’ll begin to notice that every thought, feeling, bodily reaction, or action arises from either a place of fear, which always feels like a constriction in the body, or a place of love, which always feels like an expansion.
+As you become more mindful of your beliefs, you’ll begin to notice that every thought, feeling, bodily reaction, or action arises from either a place of fear, which always feels like a constriction in the body, or a home of love, which always feels like an expansion.

-Each one of us is challenged to be honest and take the steps to shed the beliefs that are no longer serving us to live a life with greater love and expansion.
+Each of us is challenged to be honest and take steps to shed the beliefs that no longer serve us to live a life with greater love and expansion.
 This is what the soul is summoning us to do.

 Did this article support or inspire you on your path?
 If you feel called, comment below to share with our community.

 Leave A Comment